-- To view additional information about the distress call, select - To accept the distress call and switch to channel 16, select OK. - To ignore the distress call and stay on the current channel, select CANCEL.
+- To view additional information about the distress call and switch to channel 16, select ↓. - To accept the distress call and switch to channel 16, select OK. - To review information about the distress call without switching to channel 16 automatically, select PAUSE. - To ignore the distress call and stay on the current channel, press CLEAR.